Experiences & Case Studies - Safe and Sound Protocol

 ★★★★★

 “After my first listening session, the atmosphere in our family was already different.
 Calmer, more loving.
-And my husband wasn't participating at the time!
-I am so glad I was able to do it affordably - finally.
-My nervous system is more regulated and I have become more communicative.
-This is a gift to our whole family.”
+And my husband wasn’t even participating yet!
+I’m so glad I was finally able to afford it.
+My nervous system is more balanced, and I’ve become better at communicating.
+This is a gift for our whole family.”

 Perhaps this is a good time to start.